smithy-security/docs/docs/oss/writing-pipelines.md

 duplicates and as a bonus let's also apply a [Rego](https://www.openpolicyagent.org/docs/latest/policy-language/) policy.

 #### Write the Kustomization.yaml
-We can compose this pipeline by writing the following `kustomization.yaml` in the smithy repository's folder:
+We can compose this pipeline by writing the following `kustomization.yaml` in the Smithy repository's root:

 ```yaml
 ---